UCF/CM-Custom-Email-Template/readme.md

 #### `data-inline-ignore`
 Add to a `<link>` tag to prevent inlining entirely (the output html file will still contain the `<link>` tag).

-## Wishlist/TODOs
-- Litmus and SES integration for testing
-- S3 integration?